sdsc/hdf-roll/README.md

 The roll sources assume that modulefiles provided by SDSC compiler and python rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.
+It also depends on python modules (e.g., cython) from the python roll.

 ## Building